Office: Meeting spaces

 Medium meeting space: an open or semi-open meeting space for four to ten persons; suitable for short, informal interaction.

 Large meeting space: an open or semi-open meeting space for ten or more people people; suitable for short, informal interaction.

 Brainstorm room: an enclosed meeting space for five to twelve people; suitable for brainstorming sessions and workshops.

 Meeting point: an open meeting point for two to four people; suitable for ad hoc, informal meetings.

 Support spaces

 Support spaces in an office are typically used for secondary activities such as filing documents or taking breaks.
-There are each supporting different activities.